 For the last decade, Federal Trust has made researching developments within the UK an important strand of its work.
 Our output has included reports and evidence submissions to official inquiries, which can be found on this site.
 Please refer to the panel on the left of this page.

 Devolution policy has been a key focus for this programme throughout.
 In 2003 the Federal Trust convened a high-level Working Group with the remit to explore the best ways in which to involve the interests of stakeholders in the English assemblies.
 To mark the tenth anniversary of the election of the ‘new’ Labour government in 2007 a series of papers focussed on the norms of the new constitutional arrangements and sought to look at the extent to which the expectations for constitutional reform of 1997 were fulfilled.
 Since then the Trust’s work has concentrated on the general constitutional evolution of the United Kingdom.

-This article was first published in The New European Free [...]
+This article was first published by The Brussels Times Belarus [...]

 - ‘Global Britain’ or ‘Global England’: Why the UK’s new foreign policy won’t go down well in Scotland

 ‘Global Britain’ or ‘Global England’: Why the UK’s new foreign policy won’t go down well in ScotlandBrexit, Foreign Policy & Defence, Scotland, Trade, Trade & Financial services, Views from the Federal Trust